 Long story short, it is our society's "primitive" understanding of the S-G process that explains why, after 200+ years of voters waging 100% PI War against each other, the following graphic captures the part-Groundhog Day, part-Twilight Zone S-G nightmare our electorate is now imprisoned in.

-BRIEF DISCUSSION: early in the twentieth century, our elected representatives at the state level assigned to our political and civics educators the responsibility of teaching our future voters what voters in free societies should do to fulfil their civic duty in their capacity as voters (layman's takeaway: a voter's two biggest "civic" responsibilities: 1) be informed on the issues, 2) get out and vote in every local, state and federal election).
+BRIEF DISCUSSION: early in the twentieth century, our elected representatives at the state level assigned to our political and civics educators the responsibility of teaching our future voters what voters in free societies should do to fulfil their civic duty in their capacity as voters.
+Layman's view: a voter's two most important "civic" responsibilities:

 While a strategy (and the theory supporting it) that results in Congress permanently overflowing with two or more factions of PKQ-Caliber legislators constitutes the correct strategy/theory---which, fyi, we should also describe as the normative strategy/theory.